 Aachen cathedral The devil’s thumb in Aachen cathedral

 The devil, as we know, is in the detail.
 And in Aachen cathedral (Aachener Dom).
-Millions of hands have touched him down the centuries: the devil’s thumb in one of the lions’ heads decorating the main portal on the way in.
+Millions of hands have touched it down the centuries: the devil’s thumb in one of the lions’ heads decorating the main portal on the way in.

 - dedicated to Mary, mother of Jesus